 Line striping, signs and safety devices will be reapplied or replaced.

 Example of Flexible Asphalt Pavement Versus Oxidized Pavement

 Though Asphalt pavement is a durable material for parking lots and roads it doesn’t last forever.
-As soon as Asphalt Pavement is laid, it is exposed to the outdoors environment and begins to decay or oxidize.
-This is cause by exposure to UV- Rays and all types of weather (rain, sleet and snow) which causes the pavement to lose flexibility, become stiffer and the once deep black color turns grey as the binder (black glue) wears away.
+As soon as asphalt pavement is laid, it is exposed to the outdoor environment and begins to decay or oxidize.
+This is caused by exposure to UV- Rays and all types of weather (rain, sleet and snow) which causes the pavement to lose flexibility, become stiffer and the once deep black color turns grey as the binder (black glue) wears away.

-Benefits of Sealcoating include resistance to UV- Rays, oil and gas spills, reduces oxidation to a crawl, slower water penetration, will make the surface look new again and will make the surface easier to clean.
+Benefits of sealcoating include: resistance to UV- Rays, oil and gas spills, slowing oxidation to a crawl, and slower water penetration.
+Plus, sealcoating will make the surface look new again be easier to clean.
 If the parking lot is maintained by sealcoating periodically and repairing any cracks, its lifespan can more than double.
 Note!
 Once asphalt pavement has totally oxidized (lost its flexibility) it can’t be restored by sealcoating.
 Most paver contractors suggest sealcoating the pavement every 2 to 3 years- this will depend on how rough the climate has been and the amount of traffic born by the lot.